A proof system for graph (non)-isomorphism verification: McKay and Piperno's scheme

-Assume that the search tree $\mathcal{T}(G,\pi_0)$ is constructed.
-In order to find its canonical leaf efficiently, the search tree is \emph{pruned} by removing the subtrees for which it is somehow deduced that they cannot contain the canonical leaf.
-There are two main types of pruning mentioned in \cite{mckay_piperno} that are of our interest here.
-The first type of pruning is based on comparing node invariants -- if for two nodes $\nu'$ and $\nu''$ such that $|\nu'| = |\nu''|$ it holds $\phi(G,\pi_0,\nu') > \phi(G,\pi_0,\nu'')$, then the subtree $\mathcal{T}(G,\pi_0,\nu'')$ can be pruned (operation $P_A$ in \cite{mckay_piperno}).
-The other type of pruning is based on automorphisms -- if there are two nodes $\nu'$ and $\nu''$ such that $|\nu'|=|\nu''|$ and $\nu' <_{lex} \nu''$ (where $<_{lex}$ denotes the lexicographical ordering relation), and there is an automorphism $\sigma \in Aut(G,\pi_0)$ such that $\nu'^\sigma = \nu''$, then the subtree $\mathcal{T}(G,\pi_0,\nu'')$ can be pruned (operation $P_C$ in \cite{mckay_piperno}).\footnote{In \cite{mckay_piperno}, the operation $P_B$ is also considered, which removes a node whose invariant is distinct from the invariant of the node at the same level on the path to some leaf $\nu_0$ fixed in advance.
-This type of pruning is used only for discovering the automorphism group of the graph, and not for finding its canonical form, so it is not considered in this work.}
+The other type of pruning is based on automorphisms -- if there are two nodes $\nu'$ and $\nu''$ such that $|\nu'|=|\nu''|$ and $\nu' <_{lex} \nu''$ (where $<_{lex}$ denotes the lexicographic order relation), and there is an automorphism $\sigma \in Aut(G,\pi_0)$ such that $\nu'^\sigma = \nu''$, then the subtree $\mathcal{T}(G,\pi_0,\nu'')$ can be pruned (operation $P_C$ in \cite{mckay_piperno}).\footnote{In \cite{mckay_piperno}, the operation $P_B$ is also considered, which removes a node whose invariant is different from the invariant of the node on the same level on the path to a predefined leaf $\nu_0$.
+This type of pruning is only used to discover the automorphism group of the graph, but not for the discovery of its canonical form, so it is not considered in this work.}

-In practical implementations, the search tree is not constructed explicitly, and the pruning is done during its traversal, as soon as possible.
-If a subtree is marked for pruning, its traversal will be completely avoided, which is the main source of the efficiency gains.
+In practical implementations, the search tree is not explicitly constructed, and pruning is done as it is traversed, as soon as possible.
+When a subtree is marked for pruning, its traversal is completely avoided, which is the main source of efficiency gains.
 The algorithm keeps track of the current canonical leaf candidate, which is updated whenever a ``better'' leaf is discovered.

 \begin{exa}